 The world is changing swiftly as uncertainty surrounding trade, economic growth, regulations and geopolitics looms.
-At the same time, the Fourth Industrial Revolution (4IR) has finally come of age.
+At the same time, the Fourth Industrial Revolution (4IR), also known as Industry 4.0, is the unfolding age of digitalization—from the digitally connected products and services we consume, to advancements in smart cities and factories and increasingly common automation of tasks and services in our homes and at work, has finally come of age.
 And it’s pervading virtually every aspect of modern life.
 From consumers to manufacturers to cities, 4IR advancements are more accessible and less costly than just a few years ago.
 But 4IR is more than technology: as it gradually shapes how we live and work (and even play), it also ushers in a revolution of experience.

 For businesses, the timing couldn’t be better.
 The share of CEOs expecting their revenue to grow over the next year is at its lowest level in a decade, according to PwC’s 22nd Annual Global CEO Survey.
 Indeed, the building blocks of 4IR, can open opportunities for growth even during economic downturns through greater productivity and efficiencies.

 To thrive, companies need to focus on their people as much as on their technology.